 A sixth-generation Texan, Jeff was born and raised in Dallas County where his father was a police officer for 35 years.

 A sixth-generation Texan and a member of the Sons of the Republic of Texas, Jeff was born and raised in Dallas County where his father was a police officer for 35 years.
 Active in Scouting for most of his life, Jeff became an Eagle Scout at age 16 and is now the father of an Eagle.
 In 2016, the National Eagle Scout Association awarded Justice Brown the Outstanding Eagle Scout Award.
 He received his bachelor’s degree from the University of Texas at Austin, where he met his wife, Susannah, and graduated magna cum laude from the University of Houston Law Center.

-Jeff has been active in state and local bar activities and in his community.
-He has served on several non-profit boards, including the Texas Historical Foundation and the Christian Community Service Center, and on the advisory board of LifeHouse of Houston.
-In 2006, the Texas Young Lawyers Association named Jeff the Outstanding Young Lawyer of Texas, and in 2008 the Texas Jaycees named Jeff one of the Five Outstanding Young Texans.
+In his first year as a lawyer, Jeff served as a law clerk to two justices of the Supreme Court of Texas—including then-Justice and now Governor Greg Abbott.
+He is just the fourth person to work as a clerk on the Court and return as a justice.
+Justice Brown is an active member of the Federalist Society, has served on several non-profit boards, including the Texas Historical Foundation and the Christian Community Service Center, and on the advisory board of LifeHouse of Houston.
+He was named the Outstanding Young Lawyer of Texas in 2006 and one of Ten Outstanding Young Texans by the Jaycees in 2008.
 He and Susannah, a schoolteacher, have three children, Kathleen, Rob, and Gus.
-They live in Kyle where they attend The Journey United Methodist Church.
+They live in Kyle and attend The Journey Church in Buda.